 Cocaine is one of the most used drugs throughout history.
-In the US, 35.3 million+ Americans report using cocaine in 2018.
+In the US, around 35.3 million+ Americans report using cocaine in 2019.
 In years prior 8.5% of high school seniors surveyed reported having used cocaine.
 So what is cocaine and what are cocaine use symptoms?

 What is Cocaine?